nigasdfwerfWE/discord-grim-grabber/README.md

 Note: If the grabber fails to function, attempt rebuilding it without enabling the "Anti VM" option.

+Note 2: To decrease the chances of detections, you can download MingGW-w64 (with GCC) and include the "bin" folder in the PATH variable.

+Features
 • GUI Builder.
 • UAC Bypass.
 • Custom Icon.